You can organize your data schema into metric names, source names, and point, alert, event, and source tags.

-- Metric names should reflect a class of comparable data across different sources or different points.
-There are exceptions, such as when you have pre-aggregated data (such as total datacenter power usage, or business analytics that are reported out of a 3rd party system), but most system- and application-level metric names should be mappable to sources.
+Metric names should reflect a class of comparable data across different sources or different points.
+Most system- and application-level metric names should be mappable to sources.
+There are exceptions such as total datacenter power usage, or business analytics that are reported out of a 3rd party system.

-dc.power.usageis a good metric name because you can compare power usage across different data centers (as long as you send the various datacenter names in as the source names).
+dc.power.usageis a good metric name because you can compare power usage across different data centers, as long as you pass in the data center names as the source names.

-- Source names should reflect a unique entity that is emitting metrics.
-Wavefront assumes that source names are unique in order to show you the full list of sources, do default queries, etc. For example, if you have the same machine name in different data centers, and don’t separate them when sending data to Wavefront (for example, by prefixing the source names with the datacenter), you will often get confusing results on simple queries, like time series that oscillate between different values seemingly randomly, or unexpected averaging of points between the multiple sources.
-If you have higher-level pre-aggregated data (for example, a datacenter-wide metric like power usage), you could use the name of the datacenter as well.
+For example, if you have the same machine name in different data centers, and don’t separate the two machines when sending data to Wavefront (for example, by prefixing the source names with the datacenter), you can get confusing query results.
+Time series might oscillate between different values seemingly randomly, or you might see unexpected averaging of points between multiple sources.

-- You send data with the source name of the virtual machine, but also want to record what physical server that VM was running on at the time, and the VM shifts from one physical server to another every few days.
+- You send data with the source name of the virtual machine, but also want to record what physical server that VM was running on.
+The VM shifts from one physical server to another every few days.

-Alert, event, and source tags represent conceptual attributes that can be tied to an alert, event, or source and change at very infrequent (> 1 month) intervals.
-For example, the specific hardware on a source, the geographical location, perhaps the role of a source (production vs. staging vs. development), or the version of application software of that source (such as the JVM version, or OS version, or proprietary application version).
-Alert, event, and source tags (or entity tags) can be attached to multiple alerts, events, and sources.
-You can add and remove such tags through API calls or through the Alert, Event, and Sources pages and use them in queries to select groups of related entities.
+Alert, event, and source tags represent conceptual attributes that can be tied to an alert, event, or source and change at infrequent (> 1 month) intervals.
+For example, the specific hardware of a source, the geographical location, perhaps the role of a source (production vs. staging vs. development), or the version of application software of that source (such as the JVM version, or OS version, or proprietary application version).
+Alert, event, and source tags (or object tags) can be attached to multiple alerts, events, and sources.
+You can add and remove such tags through API calls or from the Alert, Event, and Sources browser and use the tags in queries to select groups of related objects.